marcoguerri/marcoguerri.github.io/_posts/2023-11-16-throughput-iscsi.markdown

 ---

-I have run some tests on my iSCSI backend, with the intent of planning several upgrades, including whether I should route ethernet cables to the studio, as I am currently on a wireless network.
+I have run some tests on my iSCSI backend, with the intent of planning several upgrades, including routing ethernet cables to the studio, as I am currently on a wireless network.
 This exercise forced me to try to produce a model that describes the throughput of iSCSI requests.
-What I eventually got seems to work and it enabled me to make data driven performance projections with different configurations that I then verified experimentally.
+What I eventually got seems to work and it enabled me to make data-driven performance projections with different configurations that I then verified experimentally.

-While the model is precise enough to be useful in the configurations I have tested, I cannot guarantee it will be accurate if those conditions change.
+While the model is precise enough to be useful in the configurations I have tested, I cannot guaranteed it will be accurate if those conditions change.
 Unfortunately, my understanding of iSCSI is still too shallow.
-It is my intention to review the content of this post in the future, but for now, I could predict throughput on multiple setups (e.g. Gigabit ethernet instead of wireless, SSD instead on spinning disk), with an acceptable degree of accuracy, so I consider this is a good start.
+I intend to review the content of this post in the future.
+Still, for now, I could predict throughput on multiple setups (e.g. Gigabit ethernet instead of wireless, SSD instead of spinning disk), with an acceptable degree of accuracy, so I consider this a good start.

 NAS setup
 =======
 The NAS which exports the iSCSI volume runs on a [Helios4 board](https://kobol.io/helios4/) (the legacy 32-bit one, not the updated Helios 64-bit SoC).
-The chassis has been 3d printed, though it is still missing the front, back and rear panels (I only had  a 3d printer available for a limited amount of time and haven't decided yet if I would make a good use of my own one).
+The chassis has been 3d printed, though it is still missing the front, back, and rear panels (I only had a 3d printer available for a limited amount of time and haven't decided yet if I would make good use of my own one).
-Initially the NAS was fitted with Hitachi Ultrastar (7.2k) SATA spinning disks, but I have added a Samsung EVO SSD to get latency numbers also on Solid State Drive.
+Initially, the NAS was fitted with Hitachi Ultrastar (7.2k) SATA spinning disks, but I have also added a Samsung EVO SSD to get latency numbers on Solid State Drive.

 The goal of the performance analysis was mainly to answer the following questions:
 * Why am I getting 30 MiB/s of Direct I/O sequential write throughput if network and storage, even with spinning disks, can run much faster?
-In particular, network transfers can reach 75 MiB/s (`iperf3`), storage can handle even higher throughput sequential writes.
+In particular, network transfers can reach 75 MiB/s (`iperf3`), and storage can handle even higher throughput sequential writes.
 * What would be the gain if I routed Gigabit ethernet to the clients?
-* What would be the gain if I replaced the current spinning disks setup with SSDs?
+* What would be the gain if I replaced the current spinning disk setup with SSDs?

 Network configuration
 =======
 By default, the NAS is on a wireless 802.11ac network.
 Throughput is 600 Mbit/s, measured with `iperf3`.
 In terms of latency, to which we will see iSCSI is very much sensitive, I initially estimated 4ms of RTT by just looking at the delays recorded by `ping`.
 However, after collecting more samples and looking more closely at the results, I realized that when ping uses 1s intervals between packets, we get a bimodal latency distribution as in the picture below.

 <p align="center">
 <img src="/img/iscsi/latency-distribution-wireless.png" alt="" style="max-width: 100%"/>
 </p>

-4ms is actually the center of the higher distribution.
-In fact, using 4ms as RTT latency in the performance model results in underestimating the real throughput.
-The bimodal distribution does not appear if ping interval is 2ms, which is much closer to the interval between iSCSI packets exchanged during I/O. I am not sure I can fully explain why we see a bimodal distribution and I will need to run more tests.
-My current thought is that the standard deviation is too significant to be attributed at a nything else but the network.
+4ms is the center of the higher distribution.
+Using 4ms as RTT latency in the performance model underestimates the real throughput.
+The bimodal distribution does not appear if the ping interval is 2ms, which is much closer to the interval between iSCSI packets exchanged during I/O. I am not sure I can fully explain why we see a bimodal distribution and I will need to run more tests.
+My current thought is that the standard deviation is too significant to be attributed to anything else but the network.
 In the model that follows, I have used the average of the `2ms` interval distribution, which not surprisingly yields much more precise results.

-I have also collected throughput and latency measurements on wired Gigabit Ethernet, so that I could input these values to the model and make predictions on the overall iSCSI workload.
+I have also collected throughput and latency measurements on wired Gigabit Ethernet so that I could input these values to the model and make predictions on the overall iSCSI workload.
 The throughput measured with `iperf` is 930 Mbit/s, while latency results are shown in the graph below.
-The distribution shows clearer multi modes in the `2ms` interval results.
+The distribution shows clearer multi-modes in the `2ms` interval results.
 However, given a more reasonable Coefficient of variation (standard deviation over the mean) in this distribution compared to the 802.11ac network, I have just used the average over all the 2ms samples.

 <p align="center">
 <img src="/img/iscsi/latency-distribution-wired.png" alt="" style="max-width: 100%"/>
 </p>

-Below I have collected a summary of the latency statistics with different intervals on wired and wireless network (i.e. `ping -i <INTERVAL>`).
+Below I have collected a summary of the latency statistics with different intervals on wired and wireless networks (i.e. `ping -i <INTERVAL>`).
 The numbers are conveniently calculated on the command line with `datamash mean 1 perc:50 1 perc:99 1 max 1 sstdev 1`.
-I have collected 15 minutes worth of samples at different packet intervals, so the overall number of samples collected is obviously different.
+I have collected 15 minutes worth of samples at different packet intervals, so the overall number of samples collected is different.
 It is good enough, for the scope of the problem I am dealing with.